kdhallu/RabbitMQ/readme.md

 You need to download and install RabbitMQ from [Here](https://www.rabbitmq.com/#getstarted)

-For mac once the installtion is done you need to start the RabbitMQ server using the following command
+For mac once the installation is done, you need to start the RabbitMQ server using the following command

 ```
 brew services start rabbitmq
 ```

-Once started you should see the following message in your console
+If you don't get any error and if you see the following message, Congratulations the RabbitMQ server was started successfully
 ```
 ==> Successfully started `rabbitmq` (label: homebrew.mxcl.rabbitmq)
 ```